 Where does the trail to Lago Di Sorapiss start?

 From Cortina, the nearest town, passo Tre Croci is a 20 minute drive eastward on SR48.
-The trailhead for this well sign-posted route is roughly 100m down the hill from the Grand Hotel Tre Croci which is currently undergoing renovations (2019).
+The trailhead for this well sign-posted route is roughly 100m down the hill from the Grand Hotel Tre Croci which, at the time of writing this post, was undergoing renovations.

 In the initial field, horses can be seen grazing underneath the peaks you’ll be heading toward.